 Arithmetization of syntax is not just of abstract interest, although it was originally a non-trivial insight that languages like the language of arithmetic, which do not come with mechanisms for "talking about" languages can, after all, formalize complex properties of expressions.
 It is then just a small step to ask what a theory in this language, such as Peano arithmetic, can prove about its own language (including, e.g., whether sentences are provable or true).
 This leads us to the famous limitative theorems of Gödel (about unprovability) and Tarski (the undefinability of truth).
-But the trick of arithmetizing syntax is also important in order to prove some important results in computability theory, e.g., about the computational prower of theories or the relationship between different models of computability.
+But the trick of arithmetizing syntax is also important in order to prove some important results in computability theory, e.g., about the computability.
 The arithmetization of syntax serves as a model for arithmetizing other objects and properties.
 For instance, it is similarly possible to arithmetize configurations and computations (say, of Turing machines).
 This makes it possible to simulate computations in one model (e.g., Turing machines) in another (e.g., recursive functions).